zulip/zulip/docs/dev-env-first-time-contributors.md

 On Windows, you will see `The system cannot find the path specified.` message several times.
 This is expected behavior and is not an error.

-Once `vagrant up` has completed, connect to the dev environment with `vagrant ssh`:
+Once `vagrant up` has completed, connect to the development environment with `vagrant ssh`:

 ```
 christie@win10 ~/zulip